JackKelly/hypergrib/README.md

 But ML models that consider large geographical areas should be able to take advantage of the fact that each GRIB message is the entire horizontal plain.
 For example, energy generation or energy demand models that are trained across multiple countries.
 Or AI-NWP models which use global NWPs as the initialisation of the state of the atmosphere.

 And, after building `hypergrib`, I may build a simple Rust app for creating Zarrs from NWP datasets.

+See [`design.md`](https://github.com/JackKelly/hypergrib/blob/main/design.md) for more ideas on how to make life as easy as possible for developers, even if they want data which isn't in the shape that GRIB naturally supports.

 ## Name
 `hypergrib` uses "hyper" in its mathematical sense, like [hypercube](https://en.wikipedia.org/wiki/Hypercube) (an n-dimensional cube).
 Oh, and it's reminiscent of a very cool record label, too :)